avaneev/prvhash/README.md

 the message becomes hidden in a mix of internal and hash word's entropy;
 message's distribution becomes irrelevant.
 The message "shifts" the system into a new state, predictated by previous messages.
-Mixing the `Seed` with the hash word partly restores the normal distribution of `Seed`'s and `lcg`'s lower 32 bits.
-Iterative mixing of the hash words with the `Seed` assures that the resulting hashes follow normal distribution and uniformity, irrespective of the distribution anomalies of the `Seed` itself.
+Mixing the `Seed` with the hash word partly restores the uniform distribution of `Seed`'s and `lcg`'s lower 32 bits.
+Iterative mixing of the hash words with the `Seed` assures that the resulting hashes follow uniform distribution, irrespective of the distribution anomalies of the `Seed` itself.
 The `Seed` and `lcg` variables work in tandem, with each variable able to independently absorb up to 32 bits of external (message) entropy.
 Note that `lcg` being an accumulator quickly leaves a possible zero state.

 With PRVHASH it is possible to give names to random number generators: for example, pass a word "Michelle" to the core hash function, and then the